Monza Practice 3: Vettel fastest, chased hard by Alonso

 Force India were also struggling to find pace in their car, and things got worse when Paul di Resta ploughed into the tyre wall as he went straight when entering Parabolica.
 He radioed to his team: ”Something broke there.”

 It is still very tight up at the top, with less than a second separating the top 13.
-But at the very top it looks as if the scene is set for Alonso versus Vettel shootout for pole position, unless of course Hamilton has another inspired afternoon… (Apex)
+But at the very top it looks as if the scene is set for Alonso versus Vettel shootout for pole position, unless of course Hamilton has another inspired afternoon… (GP247)

 Subbed by AJN.